google/highway/README.md

-*   For dynamic dispatch, a table of function pointers is generated via the `HWY_EXPORT` macro that is used by `HWY_DYNAMIC_DISPATCH(func)(args)` to call the best function pointer for the current CPU supported targets.
+*   For dynamic dispatch, a table of function pointers is generated via the `HWY_EXPORT` macro that is used by `HWY_DYNAMIC_DISPATCH(func)(args)` to call the best function pointer for the current CPU's supported targets.
 A module is automatically compiled for each target in `HWY_TARGETS` (see [quick-reference](g3doc/quick_reference.md)) if `HWY_TARGET_INCLUDE` is defined and foreach_target.h is included.